 5. A 4-year-old boy presents with an asymptomatic, left-sided neck swelling that had been present since birth.
-CT imaging (above) shows a mass (white arrow) in the anterior neck that had displaced the carotid vessels, the trachea and thyroid gland (black arrows). .The mass was determined to be a cyst connected to a tract that extended to the anterior mediastinum.
+CT imaging (above) shows a mass (white arrow) in the anterior neck that had displaced the carotid vessels, the trachea and thyroid gland (black arrows). .The mass was determined to be connected to a tract that extended to the thymus gland in the anterior mediastinum.
 Superiorly the tract terminated in the piriform recess.
-Which of the following is likely to be the initial embryonic origin of the mass?
+Which of the following is likely to be the initial embryonic origin of the mass and cause of the cyst?

-- A. First branchial pouch

-- B. First branchial arch

-- C. Second branchial pouch

-- D. Second branchial arch

-- E. Third branchial pouch
+- A. First branchial pouch, persistent cervical sinus - B. First branchial arch, persistent branchial cleft - C. Second branchial pouch, persistent cervical sinus - D. Second branchial arch. persistent branchial cleft - E. Third branchial pouch. persistent cervical sinus